jmjmfasdf/YAI-X-Prevenotics/README.md

 <hr>

 # Getting Started 🔥
-This project is based on the code from [DeepFace](https://github.com/serengil/deepface).
+This project is based on model from [Med42-Llama](https://huggingface.co/m42-health/Llama3-Med42-70B).
 We would like to acknowledge the contributors and maintainers of that repository for their valuable work.
-For detailed usage instructions and examples, please refer to the original repository's README.md file and documentation.

 ## Setup